What is Diffox?

 - High resistance to wear

-- Insignificant distortion or size change
+- Insignificant or minimal distortion/size change

 - Good retention of lubrication

-What can it be applied to
+What can Diffox be applied to?

 - Actuator rods and hydraulic shafts

-- Rock dril components
+- Rock drill components

 - Gears and Cams